Mountain pine beetle

 Description

-The B.C. government took a range of measures to respond to this outbreak's effects on forests, communities and industry.
+The B.C. government took a range of measures to respond to the 1999 - 2015 outbreak's effects on forests, communities and industry.

 Host tree species